 For information on LISP, see The Little LISPer by Friedman and Felleisen [FF89].
-Another good LISP reference is Common LISP: The Language by Guy L. Steele [Ste84].
-For information on Emacs, which is both an excellent text editor and a fully developed programming environment, see the GNU Emacs Manual by Richard M. Stallman [Sta07].
+Another good LISP reference is Common LISP: The Language by Guy L. Steele [Ste90].
+For information on Emacs, which is both an excellent text editor and a programming environment, see the GNU Emacs Manual by Richard Stallman [Sta11b].
 You can get more information about Java's garbage collection system from The Java Programming Language by Ken Arnold and James Gosling [AG06].